When you are new to Minimalism, the thought of having a Minimalist Christmas can be daunting.

 2) It is Cheaper

-And speaking of obvious reasons to go simple with the holidays… it’s also cheaper to have a Minimalist Christmas!
+And speaking of obvious reasons to go simple … it’s also cheaper to have a Minimalist Christmas!

 3) You Won’t Have to Declutter After Christmas

-If you’ve recently started (or ended) your decluttering journey, you don’t want to backtrack just because Christmas happened.
+If you’ve recently started (or ended) your decluttering journey, you don’t want to have to declutter again just because Christmas happened.

-If you have a Simple Christmas, you won’t be back to square one after New Year’s Day.
+If you have a Simple Christmas, you won’t be starting back at square one after New Year’s Day.

 4) The Kids Will Appreciate Simple Things

-One of my favorite reasons for having a Minimalist Christmas with Kids is to teach them to appreciate simple things!
+One of my favorite reasons for having a Minimalist Christmas is to teach the kids to appreciate simple things!